Cure Mon Valley

 Avoid Retaliations

-Whenever a shooting occurs, trained professionals work right away in the neighborhood and in the hospital to calm people down and avoid retaliations.
+Whenever a shooting occurs, trained professionals work in the neighborhood and in the hospital to deescalate and avoid retaliations.
 They collaborate with the victims, the victims’ friends and family, and anybody else who is connected to the incident.

 Employees monitor confrontations for as long as necessary, sometimes for months, to make sure that they do not escalate to violence.